geopm/geopm/service/docs/source/runtime.rst

 The GEOPM Runtime is software designed to enhance energy efficiency of applications though active hardware configuration.
-The architecture is designed to provide an secure infrastructure to support a wide range of tuning algorithms while solving three related challenges.
+The architecture is designed to provide a secure infrastructure to support a wide range of tuning algorithms while solving three related challenges:

 1. Measuring Performance